What do the top programmers do?

 Many working people work according to fixed working hours, but freelance programmers are prejudiced that they are working flexibly, without being tied to time, let alone As a top-notch programmer, you might be treated like an imaginary creature, saying 'Do you always work during waking hours?'
 Meanwhile, blogger Ivan Bessarabov clarified 'the working hours of a top-notch programmer.'

 At what time of day does famous programmers work?

+At what time of day does famous programmers work?
 Part 2.
 Workweek vs Weekend.

-The job of a programmer is to write ' source code ', which is a design drawing of software or application, with its own power.
-The written source code can be backed up and shared with others using a version control system (VCS).
-'Git', one of the most famous of VCS, has a specification 'generate a timestamp' when saving source code.
-Bessarabov made an eye on the specification and examined the 'time zone where famous programmers work'.
+A programmer's job is to write ' source code ', which is a blueprint for software and applications, by himself.
+The written source code will be backed up and shared with others by leveraging version control system (VCS).
+One of the most famous VCS, 'Git' has a specification that 'generates a time stamp' when saving source code.
+Bessarabov paid attention to the specification and investigated 'the time zone when famous programmers work'.

 in Note, Posted by log1k_iy